bentoBAUX/bentobaux.github.io/_posts/2025-08-25-forgotten-colors-capturing-the-sumi-e-in-3d.md

 ---

-## First Approach: Reverse-Engineered Lit Shader
+## First Approach: Reverse-Engineered Blender Shader

 <!-- - Talk about the blender shader
 - Talk about how i implemented it in hlsl